jotasprout/RoxorRescue2022/README.md

 - Structure not safe for normal US&R operations.
 Extensive safety measures must be taken before entry.
 - New search completed?
 This may not be need in app.
 - Structure significantly damaged.
 Shoring/removal of hazards may be required.

+Incomplete S&R Markings:
+- Filled circle at slashes intersection
+- Victim(s) location(s) marking(s).
+In "real life," markings include direction/arrow and distance but app would need/use the floor/location markings mentioned below
+- Box below slash(es) with floor(s) and quadrant(s) searched or "No Entry" if only exterior searched
+- "Cross out" marking when victim(s) removed (*see below*)

+5-9 INSARAG
+- Number of Live victims removed
+- Number of Dead victims removed
+- Persons unaccounted for

 ## Sources & Resources